 I think if he waited one more second he would definitely cry, so I quickly walked on to the next part.

 The next part was even worst, the shape of the rope was like a strand of DNA, and it had short plank on each side of the rope!
 When I thought I was ready to put my feet on it, I was fool.
 The rope didn’t shake the same way as normal straight rope!
 The whole DNA-shaped thing totally turned over when I stepped on it, which meant I nearly turned over and fell down.
-But didn't lose all my blood because my quick reflex made me catch the safety cord.
+But I didn't lose all my blood because my quick reflex made me catch the safety cord.

 I promise I must have spent 20 minutes on this 4-meter strand of DNA rope, but I suddenly I was clear headed and I knew I could do this, because I was never afraid of heights, so why should I be afraid now?
 I still grabbed the safety rope, but I walked more quickly; and soon I found the secret of success!
 One foot, one brick, then slowly move to the next one.

 “Ahhhhhhhh!
 Help!” one of my classmates screamed as he fell down from the rope.
 The rope caught him, but that still hurt.